FAXBD/FAXBD-POS/README.md

 # FAXBD-POS
 This is a software of offline windows based software to manage inventory and sales.
-Here is the binary release file for windows setup.
+Here is the binary release file for windows setup. <br>
 [click here](https://download.faxbd.com/faxbd_pos_setup.zip) to download.